Kasaya (clothing): Indian Buddhism

-Jiāshā in Chinese Buddhism
+Jiasha in Chinese Buddhism

 In Chinese Buddhism, the term jiasha (袈裟 (jiāshā)) was borrowed from the term kāṣāya.
 In China, the jiasha refers to a one-piece, patchworked rectangular fabric which is worn over a long one-piece, cross-collar robe known as zhiduo.

 During the early period of Chinese Buddhism, the most common color was red.
 Later, the color of the robes came to serve as a way to distinguish monastics, just as they did in India.
 However, the colors of a Chinese Buddhist monastic's robes often corresponded to their geographical region rather than to any specific schools.
 By the maturation of Chinese Buddhism, only the Dharmaguptaka ordination lineage was still in use, and therefore the color of robes served no useful purpose as a designation for sects, the way that it had in India.

 During the Tang dynasty, Chinese Buddhist monastics typically wore grayish-black robes, and were even colloquially referred to as Ziyi (緇衣), "those of the black robes."
 However, the Song dynasty monk Zanning (919–1001 CE) writes that during the earlier Han-Wei period, the Chinese monks typically wore red.